Dana C'Julio

 Portfolio

 I firmly believe in the critical role of dynamical systems in understanding the mysteries of complex phenomena that surround us.
 Thus, one of my driving motivations is to develop sophisticated numerical methods to not only unravel but also aim to make abstract concepts and complex dynamics accessible through visualisation.
-I hope to contribute to a broader appreciation and understanding of the mathematical structures that underpin so much of the world around us.
+By bridging the gap between theory and visual representation, I hope to contribute to a broader appreciation and understanding of the mathematical structures that underpin so much of the world around us.

 PhD Research

-My research centres on a form of chaos called wild chaos.
-Wild chaos is a new type of dynamics with certain robustness properties that can arise in diffeomorphisms of dimension at least three.
+My doctoral research focuses on a type of chaos known as wild chaos.
+Unlike classical chaos, wild chaos has specific robustness properties and emerges in diffeomorphisms of dimension three or higher.
 The primary objective of my work is to uncover the geometric mechanisms that give rise to this abstract form of chaos in an explicit system.

 Intersection points of one-dimensional manifolds as a function of xi